Best Rebounder UK 2026: Mini Trampolines for Home Workouts

 Check price on Amazon

 The Sportneer Adjustable Weighted Vest is a great starting point if you are new to training with extra load.
-It is a 9-in-1 adjustable design with small weight packs you add or remove, so you can begin very light (under 1kg) and work up to around 8kg or 13.6kg depending on the version you choose.
-A front zip makes it quick to get on and off, the neoprene is soft against the skin, and there are reflective strips front and back for visibility on darker evenings.
+It is a 9-in-1 design that ships with eight 0.9kg packs and one 0.45kg pack, so you can set it anywhere between 0.9kg and 8kg and creep up in small steps as you adapt.
+The weights sit in four pockets across the front and five across the back, which keeps the load even rather than dragging you forwards.
+A front zip makes it quick to get on and off, a double lock at the waist and shoulders stops it shifting once you move, the neoprene is soft against the skin, and there are reflective strips front and back for visibility on darker evenings.

 Check price on Amazon

-If you want to spend as little as possible, the Aduro Sport Weighted Vest is the cheapest pick we are happy to recommend.
+If you would rather have one simple, sealed vest than fiddle with weight packets, the Aduro Sport Weighted Vest is the one to look at.
+It is not the cheapest vest here, the Sportneer above is, but it is the most straightforward.
 It comes in several fixed weights (around 2.7kg, 5.4kg and up), with soft neoprene padding, an adjustable front belt and a mesh back pocket.
 It is a simple, no-frills vest that adds load to walks, press-ups and bodyweight circuits without costing much at all.

 Being a fixed-weight design is the obvious limitation.
 You cannot fine-tune the load the way you can with the adjustable vests above, so you need to pick the right weight up front, and there is less room to progress as you get fitter.
 The neoprene can also feel warm in summer.
 For a low-cost first vest or an easy gift, though, it is honest value.